kromka-chleba/Exile/README.md

 See the [GitHub repository](https://codeberg.org/Mantar/Exile) for known bugs, and to report new ones.

 ## Credits
+Exile was originally created by Dokimi, and is now developed by the Exile Team.

 Gratitude is due to all those whose mods have been adapted for use in _Exile_ (see `./mod/` folders for details).

 Thanks also to all who have given feedback, fixes, etc.